-This impressive product is organic and all natural, being made of citronella, lemongrass, and cedarwood oils.
-Many mothers are skeptical of introducing foreign products onto their bodies when pregnant, but this one might ease their minds a bit because of the natural ingredients.
+This impressive formula contains citronella, lemongrass, and cedarwood oils.
+Many mothers are skeptical of introducing foreign products onto their bodies when pregnant, but this one’s natural and organic ingredients might help to ease their mind.

-If you’re looking for a safe way to protect yourself from insects, this is a great option.
-However, the ingredients used are all natural, so the product does need to be applied more regularly.
+If you’re looking for a safe way to ward off insects, this is a great option.
+However, the ingredients used are all natural, so the product needs to be applied regularly.

-If you’d gladly sacrifice a long-lasting product for one that is 100 percent organic, this is the pick for you.
+If you’d gladly sacrifice a long-lasting product for one with 100% organic ingredients during pregnancy, this is the best mosquito repellent for the job.